comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general structure.md

 By inheritance, dataframes are also immutable.

+# Security

-# Kerberos
+Kerberos

 Authentication mechanism by tickets allowing users to access services and services to communicate between each-other.

 Kerberos realms allow different clusters to be distributed on the same machines.
 A realm can "trust" another realm, means it delegates authentication.

-## Kerberos main component : Key Distribution Center KDC
+Kerberos main component : Key Distribution Center KDC

 It has 2 components :
 - authentication service AS